YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 ## Generative Matching Networks

 **Disclaimer**: The denomination of “Generative Matching Networks” is not a standard one.
 However, we can find in the literature, for example, “Generative Moments Matching Networks” or also “Generative Features Matching Networks”.
 We just want here to use a slightly more general denomination for what we describe bellow.

+### Training Generative models

+So far, we have shown that our problem of generating a new image of a dog can be rephrased into a problem of generating a random vector in the $$N$$-dimensional vector space that follows the “dog probability distribution”.
+We have also suggested that the random vector can be generated via the transform method, with a neural network modelling the transform function.

+Now, we still need to train (optimise) the network to express the right transform function.
+To this purpose, we can suggest two different training methods: a direct one and an indirect one.

+- <span style="color:RoyalBlue;">In the direct training method, there are predefined metrics estimating the distance between the ground-truth distribution and the generated one, so that the error can be directly back-propagated through the network.
+This is the idea that rules Generative Matching Networks (GMNs).<span>
+- <span style="color:RoyalBlue;">In the indirect training method, we do not defined metrics for distribution distances.
+Instead, we also train a downstream network which differentiates samples from the ground-truth distribution and those from the generated distribution.
+The optimisation process of the overall network with respect to the downstream task will enforce the generated distribution to be close to the true distribution.
+This idea is the one behind Generative Adversarial Networks (GANs).<span>

+But for now, let’s start with the direct method and GMNs.

+### Distance of Two Probability Distributions Based on Samples